This delicious cream of spinach soup is as rich, smooth, and creamy as the label "Cream of" would imply.

 Add potatoes, chicken broth, water, and bouillon cubes.
 Bring to a boil.
-Reduce heat to low, cover and simmer for 20 minutes or until the potatoes are tender.
+Reduce heat to low, cover, and simmer for 20 minutes or until the potatoes are tender.

 Add spinach and cook for 2 to 4 minutes longer until spinach is tender.

 Working in batches, purée soup mixture in a blender.
 Return to saucepan.
-Whisk in half-and-half, salt and pepper.
+Whisk in half and half, salt, and pepper.

-Whisk in sour cream:
+Whisk in the sour cream: